siddhant3030/Learn-kubernetes/README.md

 Learning Kubernetes

-EBS Application Creation
+# EBS Application Creation

-Go to AWS Management Console and use Find Services to search for Elastic Beanstalk
+1. Go to AWS Management Console and use Find Services to search for Elastic Beanstalk

-Click “Create Application”
+2. Click “Create Application”

-Set Application Name to 'multi-docker'
+3. Set Application Name to 'multi-docker'

-Scroll down to Platform and select Docker
+4. Scroll down to Platform and select Docker

-In Platform Branch, select Multi-Container Docker running on 64bit Amazon Linux
+5. In Platform Branch, select Multi-Container Docker running on 64bit Amazon Linux

-Click Create Application
+6. Click Create Application

-You may need to refresh, but eventually, you should see a green checkmark underneath Health.
+7. You may need to refresh, but eventually, you should see a green checkmark underneath Health.

-RDS Database Creation
+# RDS Database Creation

-Go to AWS Management Console and use Find Services to search for RDS
+1. Go to AWS Management Console and use Find Services to search for RDS

-Click Create database button
+2. Click Create database button

-Select PostgreSQL
+3. Select PostgreSQL

-In Templates, check the Free tier box.
+4. In Templates, check the Free tier box.

-Scroll down to Settings.
+5. Scroll down to Settings.

-Set DB Instance identifier to multi-docker-postgres
+6. Set DB Instance identifier to multi-docker-postgres

-Set Master Username to postgres
+7. Set Master Username to postgres

-Set Master Password to postgrespassword and confirm.
+8. Set Master Password to postgrespassword and confirm.

-Scroll down to Connectivity.
+9. Scroll down to Connectivity.
 Make sure VPC is set to Default VPC

-Scroll down to Additional Configuration and click to unhide.
+10. Scroll down to Additional Configuration and click to unhide.

-Set Initial database name to fibvalues
+11. Set Initial database name to fibvalues

-Scroll down and click Create Database button
+12. Scroll down and click Create Database button

-ElastiCache Redis Creation
+# ElastiCache Redis Creation

-Go to AWS Management Console and use Find Services to search for ElastiCache
+1. Go to AWS Management Console and use Find Services to search for ElastiCache

-Click Redis in sidebar
+2. Click Redis in sidebar

-Click the Create button
+3. Click the Create button

-Make sure Cluster Mode Enabled is NOT ticked
+4. Make sure Cluster Mode Enabled is NOT ticked

-In Redis Settings form, set Name to multi-docker-redis
+5. In Redis Settings form, set Name to multi-docker-redis

-Change Node type to 'cache.t2.micro'
+6. Change Node type to 'cache.t2.micro'

-Change Replicas per Shard to 0
+7. Change Replicas per Shard to 0

-Scroll down and click Create button
+8. Scroll down and click Create button

-Creating a Custom Security Group
+# Creating a Custom Security Group

-Go to AWS Management Console and use Find Services to search for VPC
+1. Go to AWS Management Console and use Find Services to search for VPC

-Find the Security section in the left sidebar and click Security Groups
+2. Find the Security section in the left sidebar and click Security Groups

-Click Create Security Group button
+3. Click Create Security Group button

-Set Security group name to multi-docker
+4. Set Security group name to multi-docker

-Set Description to multi-docker
+5. Set Description to multi-docker

-Make sure VPC is set to default VPC
+6. ake sure VPC is set to default VPC

-Click Create Button
+7. Click Create Button

-Scroll down and click Inbound Rules
+8. Scroll down and click Inbound Rules

-Click Edit Rules button
+9. Click Edit Rules button

-Click Add Rule
+10. Click Add Rule

-Set Port Range to 5432-6379
+11. Set Port Range to 5432-6379

-Click in the box next to Source and start typing 'sg' into the box.
+12. Click in the box next to Source and start typing 'sg' into the box.
 Select the Security Group you just created.

-Click Create Security Group
+13. Click Create Security Group

-Applying Security Groups to ElastiCache
+# Applying Security Groups to ElastiCache

-Go to AWS Management Console and use Find Services to search for ElastiCache
+1. Go to AWS Management Console and use Find Services to search for ElastiCache

-Click Redis in Sidebar
+2. Click Redis in Sidebar

-Check the box next to Redis cluster
+3. Check the box next to Redis cluster

-Click Actions and click Modify
+4. Click Actions and click Modify

-Click the pencil icon to edit the VPC Security group.
+5. Click the pencil icon to edit the VPC Security group.
 Tick the box next to the new multi-docker group and click Save

-Click Modify
+6. Click Modify

-Applying Security Groups to RDS
+# Applying Security Groups to RDS

-Go to AWS Management Console and use Find Services to search for RDS
+8. Go to AWS Management Console and use Find Services to search for RDS

-Click Databases in Sidebar and check the box next to your instance
+9. Click Databases in Sidebar and check the box next to your instance

-Click Modify button
+10. Click Modify button

-Scroll down to Network and Security and add the new multi-docker security group
+11. Scroll down to Network and Security and add the new multi-docker security group

-Scroll down and click Continue button
+12. Scroll down and click Continue button

-Click Modify DB instance button
+13. Click Modify DB instance button

-Applying Security Groups to Elastic Beanstalk
+# Applying Security Groups to Elastic Beanstalk

-Go to AWS Management Console and use Find Services to search for Elastic Beanstalk
+1. Go to AWS Management Console and use Find Services to search for Elastic Beanstalk

-Click Environments in the left sidebar.
+2. Click Environments in the left sidebar.

-Click MultiDocker-env
+3. Click MultiDocker-env

-Click Configuration
+4. Click Configuration

-In the Instances row, click the Edit button.
+5. In the Instances row, click the Edit button.

-Scroll down to EC2 Security Groups and tick box next to multi-docker
+6. Scroll down to EC2 Security Groups and tick box next to multi-docker

-Click Apply and Click Confirm
+7. Click Apply and Click Confirm

-After all the instances restart and go from No Data to Severe, you should see a green checkmark under Health.
+8. After all the instances restart and go from No Data to Severe, you should see a green checkmark under Health.

-Add AWS configuration details to .travis.yml file's deploy script
+# Add AWS configuration details to .travis.yml file's deploy script

-Set the region.
+1. Set the region.
 The region code can be found by clicking the region in the toolbar next to your username.
 eg: 'us-east-1'

-app should be set to the EBS Application Name
+2. app should be set to the EBS Application Name
 eg: 'multi-docker'

-env should be set to your EBS Environment name.
+3. env should be set to your EBS Environment name.
 eg: 'MultiDocker-env'

-Set the bucket_name.
+4. Set the bucket_name.
 This can be found by searching for the S3 Storage service.
 Click the link for the elasticbeanstalk bucket that matches your region code and copy the name.

-eg: 'elasticbeanstalk-us-east-1-923445599289'
+5. eg: 'elasticbeanstalk-us-east-1-923445599289'

-Set the bucket_path to 'docker-multi'
+6. Set the bucket_path to 'docker-multi'

-Set access_key_id to $AWS_ACCESS_KEY
+7. Set access_key_id to $AWS_ACCESS_KEY

-Set secret_access_key to $AWS_SECRET_KEY
+8. Set secret_access_key to $AWS_SECRET_KEY

-Setting Environment Variables
+# Setting Environment Variables

 Go to AWS Management Console and use Find Services to search for Elastic Beanstalk